skandrigi/GitHub_Pages_Template/README.md

 ## Data Sources <!--- do not change this line -->

-*Cornell Lung and Colon Cancer Histopathological Image Dataset: https://arxiv.org/abs/1912.12142*
+*Lung and Colon Cancer Histopathological Images: https://www.kaggle.com/datasets/andrewmvd/lung-and-colon-cancer-histopathological-images/code*

 ## Technologies Used <!--- do not change this line -->